jonlpersson/ed-latimore/site/_posts/2022-08-19-mastic-gum-review.md

 Be patient, as enhancing the jawline requires consistency over an extended period.
 But the natural approach of chewing mastic gum offers a safe, accessible way to enhance the lower facial region.

 If you’d like to give it a try, use my link for Greco Gum [here](https://grecogum.com/edlatimore/).
-(I get a small % cut of each sale made through the link, which helps pay my bills)&nbsp;
+(I get a small % cut of each sale made through the link, which helps pay my bills)

 ---